Skip to content

 • As a starting guess the projection, A_{mn} = \langle \psi_{mk} | g_{n} \rangle, of the Bloch states |\psi_{nk} \rangle onto trial localized orbitals |g_{n}\rangle (See section D of [Souza2002a])

-Before starting make sure that you compiled abinit enabling Wannier90.
-You may have to recompile the code with
+Before starting make sure that you compiled ABINIT enabling Wannier90.
+If not, you may have to recompile the code with

 configure --with-config-file=myconf.ac9